Passive Fire Protection

 View this project

-We have experience working with all kinds of specialised passive fire protection measures and can adapt our skillset to suit your needs.
-We continually work with leading suppliers of passive fire protection sprays and components to ensure we are properly trained and certified in the safest, most recent installation methods.
-Each of our state teams are familiar with specific fire safety regulations relating to passive fire protection and we’ll ensure your structure isn’t at risk of failure at future fire audits.
+We have extensive experience with specialised passive fire protection measures and can adapt our skills to suit project requirements.
+By working closely with leading suppliers of sprays and components, our team remains trained and certified in the latest and safest installation methods.
+Each state team understands local fire safety regulations, ensuring your structure passes future fire audits with confidence.

-Common passive fire protection services we perform include spray-on coatings for structural steel beams, as well as coating and ducting for cabling.
-Most passive fire protection for steel structures includes vermiculite sprays, intumescent paint and other specialised coatings.
-If there’s a specific type of passive fire protection required by regulation or in the building plans, we are more than happy to accommodate.
+Our common services include spray-on coatings for structural steel beams, along with coating and ducting for cabling.
+For steel structures, vermiculite sprays, intumescent paints, and other specialised coatings are typically applied.
+If specific protection is required under regulations or building plans, we can accommodate with precision and care.

 Contact McElligotts to discuss our full range of capabilities.
 Get in touch.